propavingk/LamportLens/docs/DESIGN_NOTES.md

 An account within one percent of its minimum is treated as held purely for the bond.
-The alternative thresholds were 1.0 (only exactly-at-minimum counts,
+The alternative thresholds were 1.0 (only exactly-at-minimum counts, which misses accounts sitting a few lamports above) and 1.05 (which starts calling genuinely funded accounts unspendable).
+One percent is coarse on
+purpose: the point is to give an operator a short list of closure candidates, not to model what a specific account can afford.

+## Band edges are fixed and printed

+Bands use round edges (0, 99, 999, 9,999, and so on) and the report prints